• Skip to main content

 5. Place stockpot on the heat and bring to a boil.
 Skim off and discard any foam (off flavors and impurities) that rise to the top just before boiling is reached.

-6. Add optional cooked giblets with juices and chopped veggies, and then turn the heat down to low, cover, and let simmer for 3 hours for meat stock and up to 8-24 hours for bone broth.
+6. Add optional cooked giblets with juices and chopped veggies, and then turn the heat down to low, cover, and let simmer for 3 hours for low-glutamate stock and 8-24 hours for more flavorful bone broth.

-7. Remove from heat, cool and strain into large 1/2 gallon mason jars or containers of choice.
+7. Remove from heat, cool, and strain into large 1/2 gallon mason jars or containers of choice.
+Place the strained fat in a separate glass container with a tight-fitting lid.

-8. Duck broth will stay good for up to 5 days refrigerated.
+8. Refrigerate clarified duck broth for up to 5 days and use as desired for sipping or as a base for soups/sauces.
 Freeze what you will not use during that time.

 Recipe Video